Please Read All Information on This Page Before Submitting a Grant Request

 Areas of Interest

-The Ross Foundation is dedicated to improving the quality of life in our communities and addressing community needs by supporting programs that benefit education, health & wellness and economic development.
 The Foundation is especially interested in programs that address the educational needs of the community.
 This includes programs of the Midview Local School District, adult education programs and public library programs.

 The Ross Foundation provides grants to non-profit organizations in Lorain County and particularly within the geographical area encompassed by the Midview Local School District.